TandonDevOps/IndraABM/tutorial/tutorial video script.md

 ## Ending
-Now, we successfully build a segregation model based on the template.
-Any other ABM model is very similar, so I am sure that you could build one on your own easily!
+This concludes our last step on building a segregation model based on the template.
+The detailed steps that we include in this tutorial are mostly generalized steps that will fit into any other ABM model that you can easily customized!
-Thanks for watching, please feel free to contact us if you have any questions.
+Lastly, thanks for watching, and please feel free to contact us if you have any questions.